 ICT and International Learning Ecologies addresses new ways to explore international, comparative, and cultural issues in education and technology.
-As today’s development orthodoxies push societies around the world to adopt imported information-communication tools, new approaches are needed that integrate cultural responsiveness, autonomy, and sustainability into technology-enhanced learning.
+As today’s development orthodoxies push societies around the world to adopt imported information communication tools, new approaches are needed that integrate cultural responsiveness, autonomy, and sustainability into technology-enhanced learning.
 This edited collection conceptually and methodologically reframes the complexities of teaching and learning in historically marginalized communities around the world, where inequities are often exacerbated by one-size-fits-all programs.
-Graduate students and researchers of educational technology, international/comparative education, and sustainability education will be better prepared to lead ICT implementation across a range of contexts and learner identities.
+Graduate students and researchers of educational technology, international/comparative education, and sustainability education will be better prepared to lead information and communication technologies (ICT) implementation across a range of contexts and learner identities.

 Table of Contents

-Part 1: Introduction and A Landscape of Literacies and Language: Frameworks, Models, and Illustrations
+Part I: Introduction and A Landscape of Literacies and Language: Frameworks, Models, and Illustrations

 1. ICT and International Learning Ecologies: An Introduction

 Larry Stillman, Misita Anwar, Anindita Sarker, Viviane Frings-Hessami, and Gillian Oliver